 The past five years have seen vocalist Eva Hendricks, her brother and drummer Sam Hendricks along with Spencer Fox (guitar) and Dan Shure (bass) explore the expansive rim-world of punk-rock-power-pop.

-2014 saw the release of a debut EP along with a three-part music video and a comic book trilogy.
+2014 was home to the release of their debut EP along with a three-part music video and accompanying comic book trilogy.
 During this time their merch desk featured a gumball machine filled with Charly Bliss brand stickers and pins.
 When the New York four-piece had their first crack at recording a debut they scrapped it midway and restarted despite being the destitute uni students they were.

 When Guppy finally came along it was the dream debut.
 It fed a slavering cult following with its cryptic lyrics sandwiched between energetic alt-rock riffs and explosively twee vocals.
 Tracks like 'Percolator' and 'Black Hole' were breaths of 90s indie-rock life.
 "I'm everybody's favorite tease! / Put your hand on my knee," Hendricks invites before screaming "I'm gonna die in a getaway car / I haven't tried, but it sounds too hard."

 In Young Enough Charly Bliss open the gates to blinding pop clarity and glistening synth textures.
 Opener 'Blown to Bits' while not immediately memorable definitely serves its purpose as an overture to the pop powerhouse that comes next.
 Lead single 'Capacity' achieves its edgier texture not by amping up its instrumentation as in Guppy, but instead embracing the mechanical buzz of electronica.
 The sweet bounce of synth keyboard betrays this infectious track's darker allusions.
 “Resurrected from the basement / I’m at capacity / I’m spilling out of me," Hendricks shares that Young Enough is largely inspired by an abusive relationship.